WHAT IS SOFTWARE QUALITY ASSURANCE AND TYPES OF TESTING

 - It cuts maintenance costs-Get the escape right the first time, and your enterprise can forget about it and carry on to the following enormous thing.
 Release an outcome with chronic issues, and your business swamps down in an expensive, time-consuming, never-ending cycle of rehabilitation.

 - It increases product safety- However, product safety sounds like something more appropriate to a physical outcome like an automobile, electrical appliance, and bike helmet.
 However, “Safety” becomes relevant when you feature it in the vision of cybersecurity.
 Many of the Penetration Testing Companies rely on the Internet connection, and if your creation leaves your customers vulnerable to data breaches, then the results of that product will be harmful.

-Quality Assurance is typically known as Software testing or software quality testing in most of software testing companies.
+Quality Assurance is typically known as Software testing or software quality testing in most of QA testing organizations.
 Software testing is the procedure of confirming that your software delivered to the consumer is of acceptable quality and operations as desired.
 Softwares that are extensively tested are more enduring than untested software and showcase predictability, reliability, and use of limited resources.

 Well-tested software is slightly inclined to data theft, data loss, and instability.
 For enterprises, application testing and quality are required as many enterprise workflows rely entirely on the software they utilize.
 A lack of software quality due to inappropriate testing can also result in property and casualty loss, as showcased by the recent example of a software defect in the Boeing 747 Max aircraft captain guidance system, which caused a plane crash and irreplaceable loss of hundreds of lives.